russellaugust/call-of-cthulhu-dicebot/README.md

 /r 45
 ```

-When rolled, the dicebot will give you the resulting roll, how successful the roll was, and a color that makes it clear if it was a good or bad roll (gradient from green to red).
+The dicebot will give you the results of the roll, how successful the roll was, and a color that makes it clear if it was a good or bad (green to red).
 The roll can be a
 critical, extreme success, hard success, success, lucky!, fail, or fumble.

 Or group plays with a house rule that if you roll your exact stat, it's LUCKY! and you gain one luck point.